HelinaJarvesaar/Figma-projects/README.md

-# My Web Design & Figma Projects

-## 1. Recipe App – Personal UX/UI Concept for Mobile Cooking Tool
+# 1. Recipe App – Personal UX/UI Concept for Mobile Cooking Tool

 - I created this as a UX/UI learning project to explore mobile-first cooking tools that are easy to use while actually cooking.
 - Problem - People often cook with phones nearby but find it hard to scroll, read long texts, or track steps while multitasking.